Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 Steve Raju

-AI Consultant · Stanford ML · Conversion Pioneers
+AI Consultant · Stanford ML · HaloTree Technologies

 That last job is what made this book necessary.
 When you spend your days getting companies excited about AI, you also spend your days watching the human side of the equation go unexamined.
 People optimising for output while something quieter heads the other way.

-He completed Stanford's Machine Learning Specialization, runs Conversion Pioneers, and lives in Vancouver with his family.
-He uses AI constantly — which is how he noticed something was wrong.
+He completed Stanford's Machine Learning Specialization and serves as Chief AI Officer at HaloTree Technologies.
+He lives in Vancouver with his family.
+He uses AI constantly.
+That's how he noticed something was wrong.

 Move 37

-When AlphaGo made a move no human would make — and won — Lee Sedol called it "fair" and "not fair" in the same breath.
+When AlphaGo made a move no human would make, Lee Sedol called it "fair" and "not fair" in the same breath.
 That tension is a philosophical dispute that has shaped every AI policy decision ever made.
-Which side wins determines whether human thinking has a future worth protecting — or whether "cognitive sovereignty" is already a lost cause.
+Which side wins determines whether human thinking has a future worth protecting, or whether "cognitive sovereignty" is already a lost cause.

 The Vegas Protocol